Billwilliams1952/microVIEW/README.md

 # microVIEW
-PiCamera user interface optimized for touchscreen.
+PiCamera user interface optimized for a touchscreen display.

 ## Motivation

-This work is a result of a collaboration between myself and Professor Michael Axelsson of

-Note: I am an old (old, old, old, ..., so very old) Windows programmer going back to the days of Windows 2.1 (Petzold).
-Both the Python language as well as Linux on the Raspberry Pi are new to me, so please forgive unintentional (or blatant) misuses of the API or Python coding 'standards'.
+This work is a result of a collaboration between myself and Michael Axelsson, Professor, University of Gothenburg, Department of Biological and Environmental Sciences.
+Professor Axelsson has been investigating using inexpensive hardware and 3-D printed parts in order to capture video/photos from various types of microscopes.
+The final hardware/software solution would be primarily targeted to a teaching environment.
+After research, Professor Axelsson had selected the Raspberry PI Model 3 as the basic computer system.
+Coupled with the RPI camera; an SD card; a power cable; a touchscreen tablet; and 3-D printed parts used to mount the RPI camera to the microscope; he had an inexpensive system that offered high resolution video and photo capture capabilities.
+What was needed was software.
+Professor Axelsson contacted me about using my PiCamera software <INSERT LINK> to control the system.
+However, after further discussions, I decided to develop a user interface from scratch targeting a 1280x800 touchscreen display.

 ## Installation